 One family’s fight against childhood anorexia

 “Sticks and stones may break my bones, but words can never hurt me.”
 That rhyme has chimed out across playgrounds for decades, but it’s rarely true.
-Sometimes, the words of others and what we tell ourselves can cut deeply, leaving lasting scars.
-For thirteen-year-old Michelle Crockett and her parents, Alfonso and Mayra, words and thoughts catapulted them into a battle for Michelle’s life.
+Some words have the power to heal, while others—spoken aloud or told to ourselves—can cut deeply, leaving lasting scars.
+Thoughts and spoken words play a big part in the story of thirteen-year-old Michelle Crockett and her parents, Alfonso and Mayra, for it was her thoughts and spoken words that catapulted them into a battle for Michelle’s life.

 Those comments and her own negative thoughts about her body percolated under the surface of her daily life until the summer before sixth grade.